 Mel Poole is a Producer / Director with a passion for reaching people’s hearts and minds through film.
 Having produced features The Suicide Theory (Winner of Grand Jury Prize, Hollywood Dances with Films) and action comedy Nice Package, Mel wrote and directed 2019 St Kilda Film Festival Audience Award Winner, Sock and Buskin and her latest project, Charlie, has David Wenham attached as lead.
 Together with Dan Macarthur, Mel is leading the team bringing Acropolisworld to audiences.

-From podcast to screen, From Her Rib (written and directed by Clare Sladden) and Beyond Strange Lands (written by Queenslanders David Peterson and Simon Taylor, and directed by Hannah Ariotti) will both be produced by Danielle Redford for Audible.
+From podcast to screen, Winding Road (written and directed by Clare Sladden) and Beyond Strange Lands (written by Queenslanders David Peterson and Simon Taylor, and directed by Hannah Ariotti) will both be produced by Danielle Redford for Audible.

 While Beyond Strange Lands is a rollicking sci-fi adventure that sprawls across the Australian outback in a 12-part series with the potential for further development as a screen series.